ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 # XML Layout

-NOTE: If you aren't interested in having a separate XML file to keep track of (maybe you want to keep the dialog-related code in a single `.java` file) then you can generate this layout using code as well, and use that `View` instead of inflating this XML file.
+NOTE: If you aren't interested in having a separate XML file to keep track of (maybe you want to keep the dialog-related code in a single `.java` file) then you can generate this layout using code as well and use that `View` instead of inflating this XML file.

 {% highlight xml %}
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"